Last Updated on December 27, 2022 by ThoughtsStained

-So, did anyone else read over 300 pages of this novel in one sitting, or was that just me?
+So, did anyone else read over 300 pages of Empire of Sand in one sitting, or was that just me?

 Tasha Suri knows how to destroy you, in all the best ways.

 I’ll admit, I struggled for a moment to get into this book (simply because I was on a romance kick and this was a different genre!) but it wasn’t long before Mehr completely captivated me and I found myself lost within her story within this beautiful and harsh world.
 Like, not only did I read 300 pages in a single sitting, but I also snuck back outside with my puppy because she needed a “bathroom break” while my boyfriend was home to keep reading, because I *had* to know what was going to happen next.